isomerpages/nparks-gardening/_cib20/Grow and Share Initiative.md

 		 <li>Batch 3 (for post-event forms submitted after 2 November 2026): receive by January 2027</li></ul></ul>
 </section>
 <h3><b>G&amp;S resources and support</b></h3>
-	We are here to support you every step of the way!
-Here are the resources available to help make your G&amp;S journey successful:
+	<p>We are here to support you every step of the way!
+Here are the resources available to help make your G&amp;S journey successful:</p>
 	<ul>
 <li>Getting started guide – New to G&amp;S?
 Check out our <a href="https://go.gov/sg/cibgrowandsharebriefingslides"> briefing slides</a> for helpful tips on planning your event and completing the registration form.</li>
 <li>Your starter pack – Once your garden group registers <a href="https://go.gov/sg/cibgrowandshareeventcategories">an eligible event</a>, our CIB team will contact you with details on collecting your G&amp;S starter pack.
 Each garden group receives one starter pack, regardless of how many events you organise.</li>